Follow us on Facebook for timely information and resources about Lewis County, Wash.

 By Jake Morgan, staff writer

-CHEHALIS — Four years after Washington voters approved Initiative 502 to legalize recreational marijuana, Lewis County lifted its moratorium and approved Ordinance 1271 to allow retail marijuana shops in unincorporated areas of the county and in urban growth areas.
+CHEHALIS — Four years after Washington voters approved Initiative 502 to legalize recreational marijuana, Lewis County lifted its moratorium and approved Ordinance 1271 to allow retail marijuana shops in unincorporated areas of the county and in urban growth areas in 2017.
 The new ordinance requires these businesses to obtain both a county license and a federal license, which are unavailable.

 Eric Eisenberg from the Lewis County prosecutor’s office gave a presentation to the Board of County Commissioners in Jan.
 2017 explaining the amendments to the ordinance which reflected years of public input.
 He said five main areas of concern covered in the new ordinance are odor control methods, limitations to the number of businesses the county would license, issues related to advertising, an increase in proposed fees to cover staff time and businesses located in urban growth areas.